 Students planning to apply for admission to the undergraduate colleges should apply directly to the Director of Admissions of the University.
 If they expect to obtain a Bachelor of Science degree, they should apply for admission to the Colleges of Agriculture or Home Economics.
 If they seek a Bachelor of Arts degree, they should apply to the College of Arts and Sciences.
-Students planning to teach should consult with official advisers as follows: Academic Subjects except Science: Associate Professor Frederick Stutz, 245 Goldwin Smith Agriculture: Professor ---, 205 Stone Art: Associate Professor J. A. Hartell, 303 White Home Economics: Professor Margaret Hutchins, Apt.
-C, Van Rensselaer Industrial and Technical Education: Professor L. A. Emerson, School of Industrial and Labor Relations Science: Associate Professor - , 16 Fernow Requirements for Advanced Degrees ADMISSION TO THE GRADUATE SCHOOL STUDENTS may be admitted to the Graduate School in one of the following three classes: (1) candidates for advanced degrees; (2) Resident Doctors; (3) graduate students not candidates for degrees ("non-candidates").
+Students planning to teach should consult with official advisers as follows: Academic Subjects Except Science: Associate Professor Frederick Stutz, 245 Goldwin Smith Agriculture: Professor Roy A. Olney, 205 Stone Art: Associate Professor J. A. Hartell, 303 White Home Economics: Professor Margaret Hutchins, Apt.
+C. Van Rensselaer Industrial and Technical Education: Professor L. A. Emerson, I. and L. R. School.
+Science: Associate Professor Victor E. Schmidt, 16 Fernow Requirements for Advanced Degrees ADMISSION TO THE GRADUATE SCHOOL Students may be admitted to the Graduate School in one of the following three classes: (1) Resident Doctors; (2) Graduate students not candidates for degrees: "non-candidates"; (3) Candidates for degrees.